 Try making notes of anything that came up during a meditation session, or free-write for a set period of time.
 When you have a lot going on in your head, this can help your intuition bring up clarity and answers.

 Get started by observing yourself in more obvious fear and intuition-driven scenarios.
-Sit still, close your eyes and think about something you know that frightens you (e.g. finding a spider, public speaking).
+Sit still, close your eyes and think about something you know that frightens you (e.g. spiders, public speaking).
 Then think of something you intuitively know is good for you.
 For example, time spent with a supportive friend or on a project you love.
 Feel where fear and intuition each come up in your body.
 With practice you may notice that you consistently feel them in a specific way and place.

 Which activity you practice is totally up to you.
 You could try, for example, an art class, improv, music or dancing.
 Just make sure it’s something that brings you joy and relies on trusting your creative flow.
 It can be useful to think about which creative activities you enjoyed as a child.